I Wanna Be a Soap Star: I Wanna Be a Soap Star 2

 The second season debuted on June 23, 2005, this time promising a contract role on All My Children.
 AMC casting director Judy Blye Wilson replaced Teschner as a judge.
 The show continued to be viewed as innocuous entertainment, but in July 2005 was criticized by Soap Opera Weekly editor Carolyn Hinsey for a segment in which all the contestants were asked difficult questions (on matters such as stem cell research) and the person who gave the least interesting answers was eliminated.
 Hinsey said soap reporters rarely asked questions on controversial issues and that no actor was ever fired based on giving boring interviews.
 The second winner of the show was Alec Musser who became the second actor on All My Children to portray Del Henry who was last played by The Bold and the Beautiful star Winsor Harmon from 1994 to 1995.
 He first aired on August 19, 2005.

-Contestants for the second season included Toussaint Waterman, Prudence Zdravkovic, Alec Musser, Isaak James, Christina Fandano, Alia Urbanski, Farley Jackson, Nicole (last name unknown), Cathy (last name unknown), Maiesha (last name unknown), Sean (last name unknown) and Joe (last name unknown).
+Contestants for the second season included Toussaint Waterman, Prudence Zdravkovic, Alec Musser, Isaak James, Christina Fandano, Alia Urbanski, Farley Jackson, Nicole (last name unknown), Cathy (last name unknown), Maiesha (last name unknown), Sean (last name unknown) and Joe Masi.